raguru111/task-manager/README.md

 This project contains:
 - A Spring Boot backend (`task-service`) for task CRUD and search.
-- An AngularJS frontend (`frontend-ui`) for listing and creating tasks.
 - A `docker-compose.yml` to run both services together.

 ## Tech Stack